fdazen/fda-documentation/IBE_general.md

 **Advanced Booking Period:** Set how many months in advance you allow your inventory to be available online for sale.
 Values between 2 and 36 months are allowed.

 **Upsell Items:** Offer items in your POS inventory to be sold at time of booking.
 Items appear on the guest’s bill.
 Items must first be entered as POS products and then can be selected on this screen.
-Oboe 3.5 allows for pictures to be uploaded for each POS item.
+IBE 3.5 allows for pictures to be uploaded for each POS item.
 This is a great way to illustrate what’s on offer and incentivize the guest to purchase.

 **Advanced Options:** Use this to add in Google Analytics codes as other customizations.
 The promo code field only shows if there are valid promotion codes.
 You can choose to always hide the promo code field.
-The only color that is applicable to Oboe 3.5 is the button color (this also changes the calendar color to match).
+The only color that is applicable to IBE 3.5 is the button color (this also changes the calendar color to match).
 You can now add a background image to the initial booking page allowing for enhanced personalization.

 ##**Other Options**

-Additional settings that are used by Oboe can be found in other areas of the Admin Settings.
+Additional settings that are used by IBE can be found in other areas of the Admin Settings.

-**Contact Details:** In order to create the best appearance, you should upload a company logo for Oboe 3.5.Note - Any logo used should have a white background color.
+**Contact Details:** In order to create the best appearance, you should upload a company logo for IBE 3.5.Note - Any logo used should have a white background color.

-**Edit Room type:** You may add as many images to Oboe as you like and they will display in a gallery.
+**Edit Room type:** You may add as many images to IBE as you like and they will display in a gallery.
 The is a great new feature to allow guests to get the full picture of the room they will be staying at.
 Simply add 3 pictures at a time, save and then add more.
 The preferred image type is JPEG.
 You may also change the ‘room alias’.
 The default is ‘room’, but other options can be ‘bed’ or ‘site’ for hostels and campgrounds respectively.
-Oboe will replace the word ‘room’ with the chosen the room alias in oboe.
+IBE will replace the word ‘room’ with the chosen the room alias in IBE.

-**Publish Rooms:** This feature closes out or “protects” a room type from being booked by Oboe and the OTA/GDS services.
+**Publish Rooms:** This feature closes out or “protects” a room type from being booked by IBE and the OTA/GDS services.
 A value of 0 will free sell all available rooms each night.
 A value equal to the total number of rooms in a room type will close it from being sold online.
 A value in between 0 and the total for a room type will stop selling that room type when your room availability is down to the number entered.

-**Categories:** Define the categories that will be displayed on Oboe for POS items.
+**Categories:** Define the categories that will be displayed on IBE for POS items.

-**POS Product:** Any POS item that will be included in Oboe should be accompanied by an image that illustrates the item for sale.
+**POS Product:** Any POS item that will be included in IBE should be accompanied by an image that illustrates the item for sale.
 You must keep POS item descriptions under 255 characters long.

 **Payment Processing:** Under Accounting the Payment Processing settings can be set.
-With Oboe you can set any payment rules required at time of booking such as:
+With IBE you can set any payment rules required at time of booking such as:

 - Authorize Card: The card is authorized for $1 but not charged.